bmuschko/kcsa-crash-course/README.md

 <details><summary>Answer</summary>
 <p>
 The correct answer is 4.
-The [audit log level](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#audit-policy) RequestResponse captures the most information possible for incoming requests.
+The <a href="https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#audit-policy">audit log policy</a> RequestResponse captures the most information possible for incoming requests.
 Therefore, you will need to make sure you can store the data on the configured backend.
 CPU and memory will not be impacted significantly by configuring audit logging.
 </p>
 </details>